RULES OF THE HASH HOUSE HARRIERS

 13. Subscriptions are payable quarterly in advance on or before the first day of January, April, July and October each year at a rate proposed by the Committee and passed at a general meeting or at such other rate as members at a general meeting may decide.

-14. New members joining during a quarter pay the full quarter’s subscription.
+14. New members joining at the start of a quarter pay the full quarter’s subscription.
+New members joining in the midst of a quarter pay the pro-rated equivalent of a quarter’s subscription.

 15. If a member falls in arrears with his subscriptions for more than 3 months he shall be deemed to have resigned and will not be entitled to take part in any further activities of the Association.
 If so terminated the member remains liable to pay all outstanding subscriptions.